 Originally from Mexico, he has been working in art and film in the US, Europe and Mexico for the past 15 years.
-He recently premiered his documentary "I’m Leaving Now (Ya me voy)" at Hot Docs 2018.
-He is currently editing the documentary “Out of Many, One” (2018) for Netflix by John Hoffman and Nanfu Wang.
-Edited the documentary “Jay Myself” (2018) on the iconic New York City photographer Jay Maisel.
+He is currently editing the documentary “Kindness in America” (2019) by directors John Hoffman and Kahane Cooperman, produced by RadicalMedia and A Better World.
+He was Additional Editor for “The Infiltrators” (2019), winner of Sundance Audience Award: NEXT and The NEXT Innovator Prize by Alex Rivera and Cristina Ibarra.
+He edited “Out of Many, One” (2018) for Netflix by John Hoffman and Nanfu Wang.
+He co-directed his documentary "I’m Leaving Now (Ya me voy)" at Hot Docs 2018.
+He edited the documentary “Jay Myself” (2018) on the iconic New York City photographer Jay Maisel.
 He edited the three channel documentary “Two Meetings and a Funeral“ (2017) by Naeem Mohaiemen.
 He edited the feature documentary “Samantha and her Amazing Acrocats” (2017) by Jacob Fiering.
 He was additional cinematographer and editor of the documentary “Havana Motor Club” (2015) by Bent-Jorgen Perlmutt, about Cuba’s top drag racers and their quest to hold the first official race since the revolution that premiered at the 2015 Tribeca Film Festival.
 Co-director, cinematographer and editor of the tv documentary “Firmes, Mexicans in the Bronx” (2013) for Nat Geo Latino, about undocumented Immigrants who have left the gang life behind and formed a Lowrider car club on the East Coast.
-Armando also completed the feature film, “Victorio” (2008) as co-director and editor, which was awarded Opera Prima at the Guanajuato Film Festival, and screened in various festivals in Europe and Latin America, including Valencia, Huelva, St. Petersburg, Havana and selected for the Human Right competition in Bilbao film festival.http://www.vimeo.com/armandocroda
+Armando also completed the feature film, “Victorio” (2008) as co-director and editor, which was awarded Opera Prima at the Guanajuato Film Festival, and screened in various festivals in Europe and Latin America, including Valencia, Huelva, St. Petersburg, Havana and selected for the Human Right competition in Bilbao film festival.http://imdb.me/armando-croda

 I’m Leaving Now – Ya me voy